leoschwarz/qpdftools/cline_docs/activeContext.md

    - ✅ Fix Qt module specification in GitHub Actions workflow
    - ✅ Fix Qt::ColorScheme compatibility issue for Qt 6.2.4
    - ✅ Fix missing app.ico file by adding icon generation step to GitHub Actions workflow
+   - ⬜ Fix windeployqt error with --no-angle option
 8. ✅ Create cross-compilation guide
    - ✅ Document MXE-based cross-compilation
    - ✅ Document Docker-based cross-compilation
    - ✅ Document MinGW-based cross-compilation
 ## Current State
 The project has completed the implementation of Windows build support.
 All the required changes have been made to support Windows builds, including CMake configuration updates, Windows-specific resources, external tool handling updates, dependencies directory structure, build automation script, and CI/CD configuration.
 The GitHub Actions workflow has been fixed to correctly specify Qt modules, and a comprehensive guide for cross-compiling from Linux to Windows has been created.
 Additionally, a compatibility fix for Qt::ColorScheme has been implemented to ensure the Windows build works correctly with Qt 6.2.4.

-We've now fixed an issue with the Windows build in GitHub Actions where the build was failing due to a missing app.ico file.
-We've added a step to the GitHub Actions workflow to automatically generate the app.ico file from the SVG source using ImageMagick before building the project.
+We've optimized the Windows build process by creating a bash script (`generate_ico.sh`) that generates the Windows icon file (app.ico) from the SVG source.
+This icon file is now pre-generated and committed to the repository, which simplifies the GitHub Actions workflow by removing the need to install ImageMagick and generate the icon during the build process.
+This reduces build dependencies and makes the build process more reliable.

+Currently, we're facing an issue with the Windows build in GitHub Actions.
+The build fails with an error related to the windeployqt tool not recognizing the `--no-angle` option.
+This option appears to be invalid or deprecated in the version of Qt being used in the GitHub Actions workflow (Qt 6.2.4).
+The local src/CMakeLists.txt file doesn't contain this option, suggesting there might be a cached version of the build files in the GitHub Actions environment or another location where this option is specified.
+We've optimized the Windows build process by creating a bash script (`generate_ico.sh`) that generates the Windows icon file (app.ico) from the SVG source.
+This icon file is now pre-generated and committed to the repository, which simplifies the GitHub Actions workflow by removing the need to install ImageMagick and generate the icon during the build process.
+This reduces build dependencies and makes the build process more reliable.

 ## Next Steps
 1. Test the Windows build process
-2. ✅ Update the actual icon file (app.ico) from the SVG source (now automated in CI)
+2. ✅ Update the actual icon file (app.ico) from the SVG source (now pre-generated and committed to repository)
 3. Consider adding more features to the build script as needed
 4. Test the cross-compilation process using the provided guide